-In accordance with the actuarial engagement, dated June 19, 2020 (the "engagement"), we have been engaged by Saskatchewan Telecommunications ("SaskTel") to conduct a valuation of the Plan as at March 31, 2020 based on the actuarial assumptions and methods summarized herein.
+In accordance with the actuarial engagement, effective May 16, 2023 (the "engagement"), we have been engaged jointly by Saskatchewan Telecommunications ("SaskTel") and the Pension Board to conduct a valuation of the Plan as at March 31, 2023 based on the actuarial assumptions and methods summarized herein.
 More specifically, the purposes of the valuation are to:

-- determine the financial position of the Plan on a going concern basis as at March 31, 2020; - determine the financial position of the Plan on a solvency basis as at March 31, 2020; - determine the funding requirements of the Plan as at March 31, 2020; and - provide the necessary actuarial funding recommendation under the Pension Benefits Act, Saskatchewan (the "Act") and the Income Tax Act.
+- determine the financial position of the Plan on a going concern basis as at March 31, 2023; - determine the financial position of the Plan on a solvency basis as at March 31, 2023; - determine the funding requirements of the Plan as at March 31, 2023; and - provide the necessary actuarial funding recommendation under The Pension Benefits Act, 1992 ("The Act") and the Income Tax Act.